Crash Count for Precinct 90

 Frequently Asked Questions

-It includes Williamsburg, South Williamsburg, and East Williamsburg, and overlaps parts of Council Districts 33 and 34, Assembly Districts 50 and 53, and State Senate Districts 18 and 59.
+This report covers Police Precinct 90 in Brooklyn, including Williamsburg, South Williamsburg, and East Williamsburg.
+It overlaps parts of Council Districts 33 and 34, Assembly Districts 50 and 53, and State Senate Districts 18 and 59.

 How were these numbers calculated?